-Edson College of Nursing and Health Innovation CONSENT FOR SCREENING AND TRANSPORTATION FORM B me to my home.
-I will not consent to alcohol, continued progression in this nursing prografaculty member will arrange with the dean, o im is in jeopardy.
-I will attend the meeting the or the dean's substance abuse designee, Edson izona State University, to discuss this situation Signature Date or alcohol/ drug screening.
-I understand that ting the faculty member will arrange with the e, Edson College of Nursing and Health Signature Date Note: If a student refuses transportation hom or the public to be at risk for injury, the polic ne and the faculty member deems the student e must be notified.
-COPIES: One copy to the student Original to the faculty member
+Edson College of Nursing and Health Innovation CONSENT FOR SCREENING AND TRANSPORTATION FORM B transport me to my home.
+I will not cons that my continued progression in this nu meeting the faculty member will arrange designee, Edson College of Nursing and I , hereby authorize personnel to tent to alcohol/drug screening and understand arsing program is in jeopardy.
+I will attend the with the dean, or the dean's substance abuse Health Innovation, Arizona State University, to two working days after the incident occurs.
+Signature Date or alcohol/ drug screening.
+I understand program is in jeopardy.
+I will attend the r dean, or the dean's substance abuse des , will not consent to transportation home I that my continued progression in this nursing meeting the faculty member will arrange with the ignee, Edson College of Nursing and Health iscuss this situation within 48 hours or two Signature Date Note: If a student refuses transportation or the public to be at risk for injury, the p home and the faculty member deems the student police must be notified.
+COPIFS: